Seizures (fits): Symptoms, diagnosis and treatment

 A seizure, also known as a fit, is caused by a disturbance in the electrical activity of the brain, which can be due to conditions such as epilepsy.

-A person having a seizure may not show any obvious symptoms, but in serious cases they may lose consciousness or experience convulsions.
+A person having a seizure may not show any obvious symptoms, but in severe cases they may lose consciousness or experience convulsions.

 Seizures usually begin suddenly but are often different in their duration and severity.